Loenies by Ernst van Veenendaal

 'Tater de Kater' (De Waarheid, 10 June 1985).
 Translation: "Alright, so cheese doesn't attract those mice.
 But what will?" - "Let's try it this way."

-Walravens provided 'Red Cat' (2 April through 18 May 1985) under the pen name Herrie.
-Most of the other newcomers were also former contributors to TNT, Baal and Remco de Korte's Rats, such as Tosti ('De Buren', 6 November 1984 through 30 May 1985), De Korte ('Rats', 3 January through 1 April 1985), Gerrit Geitenoog ('Ondermaten', 4 April through 23 May 1985), Kerst Brouwer ('Het Lot(h) van Jonas', 31 May through 29 June 1985) and a certain René ('Los Cocos', 30 May through 26 June 1985).
-De Waarheid dropped its comic section in mid 1985.
+Most of the other newcomers were also former contributors of the amateur magazines TNT, Baal and Rats, such as Tosti ('De Buren', 6 November 1984 through 30 May 1985), Remco de Korte ('Rats', 3 January through 1 April 1985), Gerrit Geitenoog ('Ondermaten', 4 April through 23 May 1985), Kerst Brouwer ('Het Lot(h) van Jonas', 31 May through 29 June 1985) and an artist known only as René ('Los Cocos', 30 May through 26 June 1985).
+In mid-1985, De Waarheid dropped its comic section.
 A farewell strip by Ernst van Veenendaal and Marc de Boer appeared on 1 July 1985.

 Thijs Anijs by Ernst van Veenendaal

 'Thijs Anijs' (De Waarheid, 6 November 1984).
 Translation: "Hey, look at this!
 This is exactly the job I'm looking for... full time, independent working person, man or woman, for newspaper, no experience necessary.
 I've always wanted to be a journalist.
 Let's call right away.
 So I can already start today!
 What do you mean: "Have I started yet?"
-What kind of job is it then?" - "Ah, well, you've been hired for the job as comic character!"
+What kind of job is it then?" - "Ah, well, you've been hired for the job as a comic character!"

 Onwystrip

-Between 13 November 1986 and 30 April 1988 Van Veenendaal also provided the weekly comic strip 'Onwystrip' to the youth section Onwijs of the socialist newspaper Het Vrije Volk.
+Between 13 November 1986 and 30 April 1988, Van Veenendaal also provided the weekly comic strip 'Onwystrip' to the youth section Onwijs of the socialist newspaper Het Vrije Volk.

 Graphic design and other activities